Ashu-k10/CleanDirectory-Automation/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under All rights reserved

 ---